deatrich/linux-home-server/appendix.md

 0 1 * * * /root/bin/system-backup.sh --local --external --rsync-large
 ```

-In case your USB drive is formated for Windows then it should be okay
+In case your USB drive is formatted for Windows then it should be okay
 for all backups except for the large directories backup; that is,
 with the option '--rsync-large'.